Game Connectivity and Adaptive Dynamics: Discussion

-\item Since our focus is not on any specific dynamic, we have not addressed the question of the speed of convergence to equilibrium \citep{arieli2016stochastic}.\footnote{We expect convergence to take exponential time for the best-response dynamic with inertia.} It is known that adaptive dynamics can take a long time to converge \citep{hart2010long}, but greater knowledge of connectivity properties may help to establish general results on the speed of convergence in some classes of games.\footnote{Convergence can be fast in potential games (e.g.\ see \citealp*{awerbuch2008fast}) and in anonymous games (e.g.\ see \citealp{babichenko2013best}).}
+Second, as mentioned in the introduction, since our focus is not on any specific dynamic, we have not addressed the question of the speed of convergence to equilibrium \citep{arieli2016stochastic}, and this is important when it comes to finding equilibria in games.
+In fact, it is known that adaptive dynamics can take a long time to converge \citep{hart2010long}.\footnote{We expect convergence to take exponential time for the best-response dynamic with inertia.} That said, greater knowledge of connectivity properties may help to establish general results on the speed of convergence in some classes of games.\footnote{Convergence can be fast in potential games (e.g.\ see \citealp*{awerbuch2008fast}) and in anonymous games (e.g.\ see \citealp{babichenko2013best}).}

-\item It would be fruitful to investigate the connectivity properties of specific classes of games such as anonymous games \citep{gradwohl2021large},\footnote{A game is anonymous if, at any action profile, a player's ranking of their actions depends only on the numbers of other players selecting particular actions but not on the identities of those other players.} or games featuring local interactions, such as graphical games \citep*{kearns2007graphical,daskalakis2011connectivity,kearns2013graphical} or action-graph games \citep*{jiang2011action}.

-\item \cite*{amiet2021pure} and \cite*{collevecchio2024finding} derive some connectivity properties of non-generic games with two actions per player but there are, to our knowledge, no results for non-generic games with more than two actions per player.

-\item Our analysis of convergence to pure Nash equilibrium did not consider the `quality' of these equilibria. \cite{pradelski2012learning}, for example, describe a completely uncoupled dynamic that leads to a \emph{Pareto optimal} equilibrium most of the time.
-Again, further analysis of game connectivity properties may help to more broadly address the question of convergence to efficient equilibria.

-\item It might, more generally, be fruitful to investigate the prevalence of games with other types of connectivity properties.
-For example, it may be worth considering graphs that correspond to deviations by non-singleton coalitions of players. \end{enumerate}